 The National curriculum for music and our school’s progression of skills ensure that all children:

 - Use their voices expressively and creatively by singing songs and speaking chants and rhymes

 - Play and perform in solo and ensemble contexts, using their voices and playing musical instruments

 - Improvise and compose music for a range of purposes

 - Listen with attention to detail to different forms of music

 - Appreciate and understand a wide range of music from different traditions, great composers and musicians

 - Develop an understanding of the history of music

-Through the use of Charanga, we provide a practical, exploratory and child-led approach to music lessons, which fully cover the objectives from the national curriculum and guidance from Ofsted and the government.
+Through the use of Charanga, we provide a practical, exploratory and child-led approach to music lessons, which fully covers the objectives from the National Curriculum and guidance from Ofsted and the government.

 Whilst in school, children have many opportunities to engage in a love for music.
 Music allows children to access fundamental skills such as: achievement, self-confidence, interaction and awareness of others, and self-reflection.
 Music can also develop an understanding of different cultures and history.
 Children are able to enjoy music, in many ways – either as listener, creator or performer.
 They can discuss music and understand its different parts.
 They can sing, feel a beat, add rhythms and create melodies in a group and they can further develop these skills in the future and continue to enjoy and embrace music in their lives.